Cloudify-PS/cloudify-training-labs/lab8/README.md

 _Tip_: Use the `execute_operation` workflow documentation.

+### Step 3: Upload to manager and run in non-local mode

+Use commands learned in previous labs to upload, deploy and install `hello-tomcat` on your Cloudify Manager.
+For the purpose of this exercise, it will be assumed that the deployment's name is `hellotomcat`.

+Use the `cfy executions start` command to start an execution of the `execute_operation` workflow, along with the required parameters to print a message similarly to how it was done in local mode.

 ## Part II: `heal`

 In this part, we will demonstrate the `heal` workflow.

-### Step 1: Deploy and install the `hello-tomcat` application

-In Part I, you ran the `hello-tomcat` application in local mode.
-Use commands learned in previous labs to install `hello-tomcat` on your Cloudify Manager.

-For the purpose of this exercise, it will be assumed that the deployment's name is `hellotomcat`.

-### Step 2: Execute the `heal` workflow

 First, we need to find the instance ID of the node we would like to heal.
 Remember: the `heal` workflow uninstalls, and then reinstalls, the *entire* Compute node containing the node we wish to heal; therefore, you may either look for the instance ID of the Compute node itself, or of any node which is contained in (directly or indirectly) that Compute node.

+**NOTE**: as of version 3.2, the only way to know a node's instance ID is through the Cloudify UI (see the "Deployments" screen).

 Then, execute the `heal` workflow.
 For example: